 Sprinklr's Social covers the same ground at a broader scale.
 The platform publishes across 30+ channels, includes a Distributed Marketing Platform for franchise and regional teams, and offers Employee Advocacy with gamification and Microsoft Teams integration.

 Sprinklr claims AI-recommended publish times with 90%+ accuracy and a crisis workflow that automatically pauses all publishing when negative sentiment surges.
+Sprinklr was the only vendor to receive a perfect 5/5 score in social media management in the Forrester Wave Social Suites Q4 2024 evaluation.

 For social media management, Sprinklr has the edge in channel breadth and analyst recognition.
-Khoros competes well on governance and listening but trails in native publishing features.
+Khoros competes well on governance and listening depth but trails in native publishing features.

-Khoros AI operates through a centralized AI & Automation command center spanning all product lines.
+Khoros AI operates through a centralized AI and Automation command center spanning all product lines.
 The platform trains generative chatbots on a brand's own website, knowledge bases, and previous customer interactions, with supervised learning that routes every enhancement through human approval before publishing.
 Khoros claims its chatbot automation can resolve more than 50% of inbound conversations without a human agent.

 Under IgniteTech, the AI roadmap includes planned capabilities for helping brands maintain presence in AI-generated answers and defending community content visibility against LLM-based search engines.
+The road map is ambitious, but product investment pace under a "buy, stabilize, and optimize" acquirer is an open question.
+Enterprises evaluating Khoros AI should request specific commitments around roadmap delivery and staffing.

 AI Agents handle autonomous customer support, outbound sales, and conversational commerce.
 Sprinklr Copilot provides a conversational interface across all four suites.

-Umniah reduced average handling time by 91%.
+The customer outcomes speak to the maturity of Sprinklr's AI: Umniah reduced average handling time by 91%.
 3M reduced case response time by 90%.

 Neither platform solves the upstream intelligence problem